Fiscal Management

 Legal Reference (Code of Iowa): §§ 279.8; 279.42; 565.6

-It is the responsibility of the superintendent [or designee] to approve purchases except those authorized by or requiring direct board action.
-The superintendent [or designee] may coordinate and combine purchases with other governmental bodies to take advantage of volume price breaks.
+The board shall enter into goods and services contract(s)as the board deems to be in the best interest of the school district.
+It shall be the responsibility of the superintendent to approve purchases, except those requiring board approval as described below or as provided by law.
+The superintendent may coordinate and combine purchases with other governmental bodies to take advantage of volume price breaks.
 Joint purchases with other political subdivisions will be considered in the purchase of equipment, accessories, or attachments with an estimated cost of $50,000 or more.

 Adopted: 6/70